Updated by me 1st June 2017

-The Macron Devon & Exeter Football League as it is currently known has been in existence for over 117 years.
-It is currently one of the biggest and most successful grass roots Leagues in the country with nearly 90 clubs and 140 teams taking part in nine divisions.
+The Macron Devon & Exeter Football League as it is currently known has been in existence since around 1900.
+It is currently one of the biggest and most successful grass roots Leagues in the country with over 80 clubs and around 130 teams taking part in nine divisions.
 Nearly 4000 players register with the League each season and that includes over 100 from the local colleges.
 The League caters for clubs in the whole of Devon and within a 50 mile range of Exeter, its main body of teams come from the East Devon and Exeter area.

 The Leagues history is a little vague in its origins but newspapers at the time suggest it began in 1899 as the East Devon Junior League.
 Research suggests this table is the Eastern section of the DEVON LEAGUE before the East Devon League came into existence in 1900.
 A colleague of mine John Gibbes found this as he is researching Torquay Uniteds history and he has been an invaluable help.